frasermarlow/singer-getting-started/README.md

 **OK, NOW can we install python?**

 Sure.
 Well no.  Not yet.
-To run Singer we need to use virtual environments.
-Let me explain what those are quickly.

-When a program runs in Python (or any other operating system) it calls on a bunch of other programs.
-Each one of these individual programs is individually managed and upgraded.
-So at one point in time, using a specific combination of these modules, a developer got the core program to work.

-But if any one of these modules is on a different version on your machine you will run into the dreaded dependency errors.
-To protect from that we create a virtual environment.
-All programs operating in that virtual environment will call on a specific set of versions for any required module.

-So for example, we might ask Singer to run the import Tap for Chargebee in one environment and push the data up to Google BigQuery using target-bigquery in a different environment.
-It’s not as complicated as it sounds… bear with me.
+We need to now deal with that second issue - the **virtual environments**.

-First let’s install the module that allows us to manage versions of Python and these virtual environments.
-Virtual environments are managed with ‘venv’ whereas Python versions are managed with ‘pyenv’. pyenv is a collection of shell scripts and not installable with pip so we use this instead:
+Let’s install the module that allows us to manage versions of Python and these virtual environments.
+Virtual environments are managed with ‘venv’ whereas Python _versions_ are managed with ‘pyenv’.
+Pyenv is a collection of shell scripts and not installable with **pip** so we use this instead:

 `$ sudo apt-get install -y python3-venv`

 `$ curl https://pyenv.run | bash`

-As the second installation completes, you will see a message that says “ Load pyenv automatically by adding the following to ~/.bashrc:”  … followed by a command.   ‘bashrc’ is a set of commands that Bash will run on startup.
-So we need to edit this file (~/.bashrc) to add a few lines.
-An easy way to do that is to run the following commands, in this order, one at a time:
+As the second installation completes, you will see a message that says “_Load pyenv automatically by adding the following to \~/.bashrc:_”  … followed by a command.   ‘_bashrc_’ is a set of commands that Bash will run on startup.
+It's a hidden file on the Ubuntu system so the file name has a period in front of it.
+So we need to edit this file (\~/.bashrc) to add a few lines.
+Here we are not going to open the file to edit it.
+Instead, an easy way to do that is to run the following commands, in this order, one at a time:

 ```
 $ echo '' >> ~/.bashrc